 Treating your Dog

 The dog will likely be trying to get himself out of the barbed wire, so ensure that you approach the dog in a non-threatening manner.
-Talk to him calmly and comfort the dog by petting him preferably where there is no barbed wire.
-With scissors parallel to the dog’s skin begin to cut the hair away from the barbed wire.
-Should the wound be deep make sure that you use water to wet the scissors, so the cut hair adheres to the scissors rather than falling into the wound.
+Talk to him calmly and comfort the dog by petting him, preferably where there is no barbed wire.
+With scissors parallel to the dog’s skin, begin to cut the hair away from the barbed wire.
+Should the wound be deep, make sure that you use water to wet the scissors so the cut hair adheres to the scissors rather than falling into the wound.

-When to Go to the Veterinarian
+When to Go to the Vet

 Minor cuts and scrapes from barbed wire can be maintained and cleaned at home.
-As long as there is no puss or evidence of infection you will likely not have to go to the vet, but if you notice any swelling or the wound simply not healing correctly, you need to seek professional help.
+As long as there is no puss or evidence of infection, you will likely not have to go to the Vet, but if you notice any swelling or the wound simply not healing correctly, you need to seek professional help.

 Deep wounds are when there is cause for concern.
 If the cuts are bleeding excessively and you are unable to stop the blood flow apply a non-stick stretch bandage and get someone to drive you to the veterinarian.
 You will need to keep the dog as calm and comfortable as possible.
-Agitation can increase the blood flow, so do whatever you have to, to keep the dog calm.
+Agitation can increase the blood flow, so do whatever you have to to keep the dog calm.
 Keep constant pressure on the wound to keep blood loss to a minimum.
-Inform the diver to drive quickly, but to use caution to ensure that the dog is not jostled during the ride.
+Inform the diver to drive quickly but to use caution to ensure that the dog is not jostled during the ride.

 Your veterinarian can stitch up the wound and prescribe any ongoing treatment medication that may be required to ensure that the healing process goes smoothly.
-Keep the dog from licking the wound as it heals and most wounds will heal up quickly.
+Keep the dog from licking the wound as it heals, and most wounds will heal up quickly.
 Your dog may also learn the value of caution while running from this experience.